 Today we’re sharing an interview with Emerald (ze/hir), a housing activist and member of the board of the South Bay Community Land Trust (SBLCT).
 The organization is the first of its kind in Silicon Valley, one of the epicenters of gentrification and housing unaffordability in the contemporary United States.
-Emerald talked about what runaway housing costs look like in the area and discussed their particular effects on oppressed populations like queer youth and elders.
+Emerald discussed what runaway housing costs look like in the area and the effects on oppressed populations like queer youth and elders.
 Ze explained the South Bay Community Land Trust’s effort to secure permanently affordable housing by removing land from the speculative market entirely.

 Q: What are housing conditions like in Silicon Valley?

 I pay $475 for half of a room in a house that has no air conditioning, no heating, no laundry.
 Our shower is a converted closet.
 Where the landlord put in a toilet, haphazardly slapped a bunch of plastic on a wall, and put a shower.
 We’ve had rats, we’ve had cockroaches.
 The window screens either don’t exist or are a bunch of chicken wire nailed to a two-by-four.
 We have a bunch of weeds growing out of our gutters—and that’s a good deal.
 Gentrification is small colonialism.
 Folks move into an area and buy land.
 They increase its value by “cleaning up” the neighborhood—displacing certain kinds of communities or businesses.
 Then they flip it and make a profit.

 • Donate to the South Bay Community Land Trust and follow their efforts to keep low-income Silicon Valley residents in truly affordable housing.

 • Volunteer with or support a local community land trust or other organization working to make housing a right, not a commodity.